Varun02910/Dynamic-Charts/README.md

 title, legend, xticks, xlabels, palettes, bins, etc.

 When all the inputs have recorded and The graph is generated successfully, the program will ask the user for the name of the image file before saving it.
-The location the .png file is in the current folder.
+The location of the .png file is in the current folder.